-The first step in selecting a potential service dog in training is to decide what whether you plan to buy a purebred puppy from a reputable breeder, or adopt a rescue dog.
+The first step in selecting a potential service dog for training in Texas is to decide whether you plan to buy a purebred puppy from a reputable breeder, or adopt a rescue dog.

-I’ll cover just purebred puppies in this post, and tackle rescue dogs in the next post.
+I’ll cover just purebred puppies in this post of how to get a service dog, and tackle rescue dogs in the next post.

 There are seven groups of dogs registered with the American Kennel Club, and each of these groups was originally created and bred for specific jobs.